Migdalo/para/README.md

 # Para

-Para is a small command-line tool that converts user input to hex, ascii, integer, base64, binary and ROT13.
+Para is a small command-line tool that converts user input to hex, ascii, decimal, base64, binary and ROT13.

 ## Usage
 ```